frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ###### Trigger: organization_update_timestamp

-> **AI Analysis:** This trigger automatically updates the `updated_at` field to the current time whenever an organization's record is modified.
-This ensures the system maintains an accurate audit trail of when an organization's data was last changed, which is critical for tracking data currency and history.
+> **AI Analysis:** This trigger automatically updates the 'updated_at' field to the current time whenever a record in the 'organization' table is modified.
+Its business purpose is to maintain an accurate audit trail, ensuring a reliable timestamp for the last change to any organization's data.
+This enforces the business rule that all data modifications must be timestamped, which is crucial for data governance, change tracking, and ensuring data integrity without relying on application logic.

-Business Rule: The trigger enforces the business rule that the "last modified" timestamp must be updated automatically upon any change to an organization's record.

-Implications: This trigger is crucial for data consistency and auditing, as it guarantees a reliable timestamp for the last modification without relying on application logic.
-The performance impact is minimal, as updating a timestamp is a very fast operation.

 **Definition:**
 ```sql